How Repetitive Compulsion Can Affect Your Relationship

 Signs Of Obsessive-Compulsive Disorder

-Over 264 million people in the world suffer from an anxiety disorder like obsessive-compulsive disorder, according to the Anxiety and Depression Association of America (ADAA).
+Over 264 million people in the world have an anxiety disorder like obsessive-compulsive disorder, according to the Anxiety and Depression Association of America (ADAA).
 In fact, obsessive-compulsive disorder was diagnosed in one out of every 40 American adults, according to the National Institute of Mental Health (NIMC).
-Besides repeating relationship patterns, some of the other signs of obsessive-compulsive disorder include:
+Besides repeating relationship patterns, some of the other signs of obsessive-compulsive disorder may include:

 - Obsessive fear of something specific like germs or contamination